MediaMath/lambda-cron/README.md

 ```

 It is a wrapper for [boto3 Batch.Client.submit_job](http://boto3.readthedocs.io/en/latest/reference/services/batch.html#Batch.Client.submit_job).
-It means all parameters for the method can be set in the task definition.
+All parameters for the method can be set in the task definition.

 ### HTTP task

-It send and HTTP request (GET or POST).
+It sends an HTTP request (GET or POST).
-The task definition must contains following keys:
+The task definition must contain the following keys:

 * **type**: *http*
 * **method**: http method (get | post)